📍42 episodes5h 40m totalWorks offline

 23FULL APP4 min

-London — Part 23: Anne Boleyn — The Arrow Chest, the Chapel, and the Slender Neck Found in 1876
+London, part 23: Anne Boleyn, the Arrow Chest, the Chapel, and the Slender Neck Found in 1876

 Anne Boleyn was beheaded with a sword on Tower Green on 19 May 1536.
 Nobody had ordered a coffin.
 They put her body and head into an empty elm chest that had once held bow staves and buried her under the floor of the Chapel of St Peter ad Vincula.
 There she stayed for three hundred and forty years.
 In November 1876, when Queen Victoria's restoration of the chapel disturbed the chancel pavement, Doyne Bell looked at the bones and noted: the cervical vertebrae of one of the women were singularly small and delicate.